GermanBrainRot/Project-Galileo/README.md

 ## Abstract

 In this publication, I will discuss Carlo Rovelli's Relational Quantum Mechanics (RQM) and how it aims at resolving the measurement problem.
 Once I have explained how I think it works, I will point out an obvious type of criticism and how Rovelli tried to fix the problem.
-After this, I will show why it does not fix the issues, suggest a *much* better fix and discuss why, in my opinion, academia missed this despite being obvious and how this is just the tip of the iceberg of much more fundamental problems with western society.
+After this, I will show why it does not fix the issues, suggest a *much* better fix.
+In the section "Road to Formalization", starting from a simple change in notation that I recognized only later as novel and clarifying, I develop how some of this plays out mathematically.
+Finally, I discuss why, in my opinion, academia missed this despite being obvious and how this is just the tip of the iceberg of much more fundamental problems with western society.

 ## Table of Contents